 When can my child stop using a booster seat in Michigan?

-Michigan law allows transition out of a booster seat when the child is 8 years old or 4 feet 9 inches tall, whichever comes first.
+Michigan law allows transition out of a booster seat when the child is 8 years old or 4 feet 9 inches tall.
 Best practice, however, is to keep the child in a booster until they pass the 5-step seat-belt fit test, which most children do not pass until ages 10–12.

 What is the penalty for violating Michigan's child restraint law?

-A first offense is a civil infraction punishable by a fine plus court costs, usually under $100.
-Subsequent offenses can carry higher fines.
+A violation is a civil infraction punishable by a fine plus court costs, usually under $100, with no points assessed against the driver's record under MCL § 257.710d(8).
 The financial penalty is small; the consequences in a crash are not.

 Can my child ride in the front seat in Michigan?